-Given that agents only need to learn about the mean of dividends, $E_{t}^{n}\left[\cdot\right]$ is the (subjective) expectation with respect to a Gaussian distribution with variance $\sigma^2$ and a mean denoted by $\theta^n_t$.
-We call $\theta^n_t$ the subjective mean of dividends, and we will define it below.
-Note that, when $x^{n}_{t}$ is negative, generation $n$ is short-selling units of the Lucas tree.
+where $E_{t}^{n}\left[\cdot\right]$ is the (subjective) expectation with respect to a Gaussian distribution with variance $\sigma^2$ and a mean denoted by $\theta^n_t$.
+We call $\theta^n_t$ the subjective mean of dividends, and we define it below.
+Note that, when $x^{n}_{t}$ is negative, generation $n$ is short-selling.